mjambon/trax/README.md

 through which an exception propagated.

-The traditional method consisting in recording the stack trace at the point where an exception is raised is not satfisfying.
+The traditional method consisting in recording the stack trace at the point where an exception is raised is not satisfying.
 In particular it doesn't allow exceptions to be stored while other functions run and may themselves raise exceptions, resetting the stack trace.
 Some examples of what works and what doesn't work with stack traces